ekadecena/documentation/2.0/User Guide/Installation and Start Up.md

 #### License Installation

-**Note:** You should already have your license file available.
-If none, EvoStream offers a **30-day free trial** license to those who want to explore the features of EMS.
-Click [here](https://evostream.com/free-trial/) to avail the free trial or contact [salesupport@evostream](mailto:salessupport@evostream.com) for other license type purchase.

-To install the license, simply copy the `License.lic` file to `/etc/evostream/License.lic` for Linux package or  `../config/License.lic` for Linux Archive.
+To install the license, simply copy the `License.lic` file to `../config/License.lic`.